The Dakota: Layouts

+Materials and dimensions

+Ceiling heights ranged from 15 ft at the first story to 12 ft at the eighth story.
+The largest drawing room in the building was 49 ft long and contained a classical fluted column instead of a partition.
+Parlors were generally either 25 by 40 ft or 15 by 27 ft.
+Typical antechambers in the Dakota measured 12 by 12 ft; drawing rooms, 18 by 20 ft; bedrooms, 14 by 22 ft; and dining rooms, 12 by 20 ft.

 Each apartment contained fixtures and materials that were similar to those in contemporary brownstone row houses.
 The kitchens and bathrooms contained modern fixtures, though other decorations such as moldings, woodwork, and floor surfaces were similar to those in many row houses.
 The parqueted floors are inlaid with mahogany, oak, and cherry, which are laid on top of the earthen subfloors and concrete slabs.
 Each apartment's dining rooms, reception rooms, and libraries were wainscoted in oak, mahogany, and other woods.
 The kitchens had marble wainscoting and Minton tile, while the bathrooms contained porcelain bathtubs.
 Other decorations included wood-burning fireplaces with tiled hearths; brass fixtures; and carved mirrors and mantels.
 Some apartments had plaster ceilings.
+Some of the Dakota's interior decorations, such as carved marble fireplace mantels, were uncommon even in mansions of the time.
+The decorations, along with the apartments' layouts, were intended to give the apartments a "palatial" feel.

 Residents customized their apartments to fit their needs and, in some cases, their occupations.
 A Look magazine article in the 1960s described interior designer and antique dealer Frederick P. Victoria as having decorated his apartment with wood "draperies" and antique clocks.
 Artist Giora Novak occupied a minimalist space within the building's former dining room, which he decorated with his own artwork, while interior designer Ward Bennett repurposed a servant's living area under the roof as a studio.
 Dancer Rudolf Nureyev placed classical paintings in his living room and theatrical artwork in other rooms.
 Some units have been substantially redesigned; for example, a four-bedroom unit was renovated in the modern style in the 2010s.